raiabril/freelancer-theme/_posts/2017-10-15-DoctorData.markdown

 The datasets we use are mainly urban elements:

-1. Drinking water Fountains
+1. Public water taps
-2. Banks
+2. Benches
-3. Litter bins
+3. Waste baskets
 4. Streetlights, we have chosen this dataset because it is an example of dataset not available through the City Council website.

 __API__